zhenzhengxu/salesforcedx-vscode/docs/_articles/en/lwc/localdev.md

 10. View the server at [http://localhost:3333/](http://localhost:3333/).

-For more information on local development commands, view the local development documentation by running sfdx force:lightning:lwc:<commandName> --help.
+For more information on local development commands, view the local development documentation by running ```sfdx force:lightning:lwc:<commandName> --help```.

 ## Troubleshooting